 Your role as a Substitute Decision Maker is to help the ICU team make treatment decisions based on your family member's previously expressed wishes, values and beliefs.
 If you do not know what your family member's wishes are, you, the Substitute Decision Maker, should use your best judgment to make decisions based on how your family member would want to be treated if he or she could decide for him or herself.
-It is important to resist the natural tendency to make decisions based on how you were critically ill.
+It is important to resist the natural tendency to make decisions based on how you would want to be treated if you were critically ill.